krakjoe/pthreads-autoloading-composer/README.md

 Note that, one should learn to recognize avoiding mutable state as a good thing; when we are loading something like Symfony, we can safely assume that the code was never intended to be executed by multiple threads.

-*The strategy used here ensures that each thread (Worker) gets an immutable copy of the framework in memory.*
+*The strategy used here ensures that each thread (Worker) gets a thread local copy of the framework, or whatever is being loaded, in memory.*

 Run the Demo
 ============